Atandatemitope/CallCenterPerformanceDashboard/README.md

 _**Data Collection:**_ The dataset was gotten from PWC.
 The dataset features 5000 Calls from 01/01/2021 to 31/03/2021.

-#### Tool used: PowerBi
+**Tool used**: PowerBi

-Data Analysis and Preparation
+### Data Analysis and Preparation

 The following steps are involved in creating the Dashboard:
-- Data exploration
+1 Data exploration
-- Extract data
+2 Extract data
-- Load data
+3 Load data
-- Data cleaning
+4 Data cleaning
-- Dax writing
+5 Dax writing
-- Report building
+6 Report building
-- Publishing into Powerbi Service
+7 Publishing into Powerbi Service

-Exploring the data, then transform and load into power query editor for data cleaning, since each entry reprents call details and the emply rows represents unanswered/ abandoned call.
-Then what i needed to was to replace where I have Call answered and Resolved as Y/N to "Yes/No" and so for the other columns where it's necessary.
-I added new columns with the existing columns that would be needed for my project to enhance the quality of the data and improve the analysis in Power Bi.
+- Data exploration to understand its structure and content.
+- Extraction and loading into Power Query Editor for cleaning, addressing missing or redundant entries.
+- Transformation of data, including converting "Call answered" and "Resolved" indicators to "Yes/No" format for clarity.
+- Addition of new columns to enhance data quality and facilitate analysis.
+- Creation of a satisfaction rating status column using conditional statements.
+- Data loaded into Power BI Desktop environment for visualization.

-Satisfaction rating status : How did i create that?
+**Satisfaction rating status** : How did i create that?
 I used a conditional column in power query editor environment to achieve that, since i already had satisfaction rating column with items ranging from 1-5.

-The metric i used was
+The metric used for satisfaction rating was:

-If the satisfaction rating is equal to 1 then very dissatisfied, and if equal 2 dissatisfied ,if equal 3 neutral and if equal 4 satisfied, and else very satisfied.
+If the satisfaction rating is equal to 1 then very dissatisfied, and if equal 2 dissatisfied and ,if equal 3 neutral and if equal 4 satisfied, and Else very satisfied.

 After the whole data cleaning process, I loaded back the data into powerbi destktop environment for data visualization.

 To achieve the KPIs and other insights the below are the skills demonstrated
-- Dax
+- Dax ( SUM FUNCTION, DIVIDE, CALCULATE, AVERAGE and etc )
 - PowerPoint report canva design
 - Slicer
 - Color formating
-- Charts ( Table, line chart, and donut chart)
+- Charts ( Table, line chart, and donut chart and gauge)
 - Charts design